-- Stay or get in touch with old colleagues.
 They will give you the heads up on any opportunities.
+This should be more than a drive-through with the baby.

 Even if you have done none of the above – it’s never too late to start.
 As covered recently in Forbes , hiring managers are convinced by commitment , backed up by evidence that you can add value.
 Their eyes will glaze over if the only talk you can offer, no matter how proudly, is of raising your family.
 Regrettably, sometimes professional women can be tougher than their male counterparts.